 Water Temperature: 91°F to 101°F

 Camping: No designated sites exist here, however we observed a tent in the parking area during our visit.
-Please be mindful this is a residential area; I suspect camping isn’t permitted in the parking area for Manby Hot Springs.
+Please be mindful this is a residential area; we suspect camping isn’t permitted in the parking area.

-Toilets: The parking area for Manby Hot Springs featured a clean porta-potty during our visit.
+Toilets: Manby Hot Springs featured a clean porta-potty at the parking area during our visit.

 Note of Interest